At Sherborne Senior School we strive to create an environment

 Using the Cambridge Assessment International Education (CAIE) and Pearson Edexcel examination boards, pupils in Years 10 & 11 (Key Stage 4) undertake external examinations leading to iGCSEs, GCSE and BTEC qualifications.

-- 15% of pupils did amazingly well by achieving a grade 7, 8 or 9 in all their subjects (this is a jump from 8% in 2020).
+- Nearly one in five pupils (18%) did amazingly well achieving a grade 7, 8 or 9 in all their subjects.
+Up from 15% in 2021, this is our best result ever.

-- for 47% of pupils at least half of their grades were a grade 7, 8 or 9 (up from one-third of the pupils in 2020).
+- Up from last year, for 48% pupils at least half of their grades were a grade 7, 8 or 9 (up from one-third of the pupils in 2020).
+This is also our best result ever.

 AS Level and BTEC